naren-sai-krishna/natural-language-processing/README.md

 A sentence or data can be split into words using this method.

 #### sent_tokenize()
-A paragraph or a piece of text can be broken down into sentences.
-Refer to tokenize.py
+A paragraph or a piece of text can be broken down into sentences. \n Refer to tokenize.py

 ---